AiratKhayrullov/AuthApp/README.md

 # AuthApp
 An example of using "Cellular automata" in real life
 ## Authors
-- [Khayrullov Airat] - Developing the mobile application
+- [Khayrullov Airat] - Developing the mobile application/
 - [Murodov Akhmad] - Developing the algorithms and enhancing already existing algorithms.
 Rewriting the algorithms from Java to Kotlin.
 - [Ivan Cvetkov] - Rewriting the algorithms from Python to Java.
-Enhancing the algorithms
+Enhancing the algorithms.
+Supporting in developing the mobile application.

 [Khayrullov Airat]:
   https://github.com/AiratKhayrullov